-- our ability to find, acquire or gain access to other discoveries and prospects and to successfully develop and produce from our current discoveries and prospects; - uncertainties inherent in making estimates of our oil and natural gas data; - the successful implementation of our and our block partners' prospect discovery and development and drilling plans; - projected and targeted capital expenditures and other costs, commitments and revenues; - termination of or intervention in concessions, rights or authorizations granted by the governments of Ghana, Ireland, Mauritania, Morocco (including Western Sahara), Portugal, Senegal or Suriname (or their respective national oil companies) or any other federal, state or local governments or authorities, to us; - our dependence on our key management personnel and our ability to attract and retain qualified technical personnel; - the ability to obtain financing and to comply with the terms under which such financing may be available; - the volatility of oil and natural gas prices; - the availability, cost, function and reliability of developing appropriate infrastructure around and transportation to our discoveries and prospects; - the availability and cost of drilling rigs, production equipment, supplies, personnel and oilfield services; - other competitive pressures; - potential liabilities inherent in oil and natural gas operations, including drilling and production risks and other operational and environmental risks and hazards; - current and future government regulation of the oil and gas industry or regulation of the investment in or ability to do business with certain countries or regimes; - cost of compliance with laws and regulations; - changes in environmental, health and safety or climate change laws, greenhouse gas regulation or the implementation, or interpretation, of those laws and regulations; - environmental liabilities; - geological, technical, drilling, production and processing problems;
+- our ability to find, acquire or gain access to other discoveries and prospects and to successfully develop and produce from our current discoveries and prospects; - uncertainties inherent in making estimates of our oil and natural gas data; - the successful implementation of our and our block partners' prospect discovery and development and drilling plans; - projected and targeted capital expenditures and other costs, commitments and revenues; - termination of or intervention in concessions, rights or authorizations granted by the governments of Ghana, Mauritania, Morocco (including Western Sahara), Portugal, Sao Tome and Principe, Senegal or Suriname (or their respective national oil companies) or any other federal, state or local governments or authorities, to us; - our dependence on our key management personnel and our ability to attract and retain qualified technical personnel; - the ability to obtain and maintain financing and to comply with the terms under which such financing may be available; - the volatility of oil and natural gas prices; - the availability, cost, function and reliability of developing appropriate infrastructure around and transportation to our discoveries and prospects; - the availability and cost of drilling rigs, production equipment, supplies, personnel and oilfield services; - other competitive pressures; - potential liabilities inherent in oil and natural gas operations, including drilling and production risks and other operational and environmental risks and hazards; - current and future government regulation of the oil and gas industry or regulation of the investment in or ability to do business with certain countries or regimes; - cost of compliance with laws and regulations; - changes in environmental, health and safety or climate change or greenhouse gas ("GHG") laws and regulations or the implementation, or interpretation, of those laws and regulations;

-- military operations, civil unrest, outbreaks of disease, terrorist acts, wars or embargoes; - the cost and availability of adequate insurance coverage; - our vulnerability to severe weather events; - our ability to meet our obligations under the agreements governing our indebtedness, including the indenture governing the 7.875% Senior Secured Notes due 2021 ("Senior Notes"); - the availability and cost of financing and refinancing our indebtedness; - the amount of collateral required to be posted from time to time in our hedging transactions; - the result of any legal proceedings or investigations we may be subject to; - our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks; and - other risk factors discussed in the "Item 1A.
+- adverse effects of sovereign boundary disputes in the jurisdictions in which we operate, including an ongoing maritime boundary demarcation dispute between Cote d'Ivoire and Ghana impacting our operations in the Deepwater Tano Block offshore Ghana; - environmental liabilities; - geological, technical, drilling, production and processing problems; - military operations, civil unrest, outbreaks of disease, terrorist acts, wars or embargoes; - the cost and availability of adequate insurance coverage and whether such coverage is enough to sufficiently mitigate potential losses; - our vulnerability to severe weather events; - our ability to meet our obligations under the agreements governing our indebtedness; - the availability and cost of financing and refinancing our indebtedness; - the amount of collateral required to be posted from time to time in our hedging transactions; - the result of any legal proceedings or investigations we may be subject to; - our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks; and - other risk factors discussed in the "Item 1A.
 Risk Factors" section of this annual report on Form 10-K.